3 Yoga Poses that will Help Improve your Sleep

 Start by lying down on your back facing a wall, with your feet planted firmly on it and your legs bent.
 Then, slowly walk your feet up the wall, unbending your knees and inching your buttocks forward as you go.
 The goal is to get as close to the wall as possible, with your buttocks touching it, your legs straight and held at a 90° angle from your body.
 Hold the pose for one minute.

 Balasana (Child’s Pose)

-A favourite component of many yoga routines, the child’s pose is often included as a means of grounding the body, relaxing the mind and giving the muscles a rest in between flows.
+A favorite component of many yoga routines, the child’s pose is often included as a means of grounding the body, relaxing the mind, and giving the muscles rest in between flows.
 As a standalone posture, it’s ideal for allowing yourself the safety and security you need for sleep.